ESIPFed/science-on-schema.org/guides/DraftVariableRecommendation.md

 The schema.org implementation is strongly oriented towards numeric result values for attributes.
 This is unnecessarily restrictive.
 Categorical, ordinal, boolean, and unstructured (text, audio, video, image) values need to be described.

 ## Range for categorical property value
-For non-numeric values, there is no mechanism to express the domain of allowed values.
+For non-numeric values, there is no mechanism to express the domain of allowed values, e.g. an identifier for a controlled vocabulary used to populate a variable's values.

 ## Source for property URIs to use in the sdo:propertyID field.
 ### CF names